Conservatory Extension Guide

 Small towns and villages have a smaller population density and a lower cost of living.
 Contractors must be more competitive in order to win work and encourage people to invest money into their homes and projects.

 Another cost affecting factor is the materials that you want to use for your conservatory extension.
-If you are happy with a U-PVC based conservatory with cheaper window frames and a roof, rather than a glass-based roof and other more costly fixings, you can expect to see a lower cost for the overall job.
+If you are happy with a U-PVC based conservatory with cheaper window frames and a roof, rather than a glass or tile-based conservatory roof and other more costly fixings, you can expect to see a lower cost for the overall job.

 How to Build a Conservatory Extension